rodney42/node-ghoma/README.md

 This library enables the use of the wifi plugs without the need to allow them to call home.

-This library is intended to be used as part of a home automatisation solution.
+This library is intended to be used as part of a home automatization solution.
 For example, it can be used together with a framework like [express.js](https://expressjs.com/) to switch the plugs on or off by simple http calls.

 Installation
 ------------